 Supremely light and comfortable, it was immediately embraced by professional b-ball players.
 And by the mid-70s, the model set a new benchmark by which all other shoes would be judged: now worn by around 75% of pros in the major league.
+True all-court domination.

 At the end of the 70s, the Superstar and Pro Model were visible in catalogues.
 By the early-80s, adidas catalogues included a modified Superstar with a reconfigured shape and a more relaxed fit aimed at the American market.

 It’s at this point that a nascent hip-hop scene in NYC gravitated towards the Superstar as a result of the shoe’s raw aesthetic and b-boy resilience. adidas had prestige.
 The exotic otherworldliness of a European sportswear brand seemed to resonate louder than comparable American-made alternatives.

 On the East Coast of the USA, the pioneers and party-starters of the era had adopted Superstars, lending them a street credibility that adidas had never envisaged.
 Against all the odds, the Superstar was about to take on a new lease of life.

 When Run-DMC brought gold chains, leather goose down coats and unlaced Superstars together, it forged a more authentic dress code for rap.
 The inclusion of ‘My Adidas’ on their bestselling Raising Hell LP – and the infamous Madison Square Garden concert call for fans to hold their Superstar shoes aloft – resulted in a pioneering endorsement deal with adidas that redefined the entertainment industry.

 A year later, the Ultrastar model was released as part of the Run-DMC line with an oversized Trefoil logo and elastic straps as a nod to the group’s laceless aesthetic.
 That hip-hop connection was deeply influential all around the world.

 What had been set in motion in the late-80s would multiply harder in the early-90s.
 The thirst for ‘old school’ footwear careered into the mainstream consciousness with traction.
 The flip-trick evolution in street skateboarding created new cult heroes and the Superstar model became a fixture in VHS skate-vids.
 Signing with the adidas skate team, the mercurial Mark Gonzales legitimised the shoe’s credentials and the connection with skate culture was made contractual.